Ilya Khrzhanovsky: Personal life and views

 Khrzhanovsky is the grandson of artist and actor Yury Khrzhanovsky (1905—1987).
 His father Andrei Khrzhanovsky (b.
 1939) is one of the top Russian animation directors, and his mother Mariya Neyman is a philologist and script editor.
+His mother was born in Vinnytsia, Ukraine, and her family fled the city ahead of the Nazi advance during World War II.

-His son Andrey is a journalist and activist in the West Bank, Palestine.
+His son Andrey (b.
+1998) is a Russian-Israeli journalist and an anti-Israel activist documenting Israeli settler violence in the West Bank.

 Since 2007, Khrzhanovsky has permanently resided outside of Russia, namely in Germany, Ukraine and the United Kingdom.
 As of March 2022, he was in Israel.
+As of 2025, he is based in Berlin.